szczyglis-dev/py-gpt/README.md

 PyGPT supports portable **Agent Skills** built around `SKILL.md`, with optional scripts, references and assets.
 Skills can be imported from GitHub, local files/folders, `.skill`, ZIP or TAR packages.

 Use the **Skills** menu to browse, install, enable, disable and remove skills.
-In **Chat with Agents**, enabled skills are loaded on demand so their full instructions do not have to be included in every prompt.
+In **Agents**, enabled skills are loaded on demand so their full instructions do not have to be included in every prompt.

 Skills do not bypass normal tool permissions or sandbox/security rules.
 Review third-party instructions and executable files before using them.